John R. Hicks: Execution

 Asked for a final statement by the warden, he said:

 It begun with a syringe in my arm and it ends with a needle in my arm.
 It's come full circle.
 I realize that. … I know this may be shallow or hollow words to y'all but it's coming from my heart.

-After the drugs had begun to flow, he said "Whoa.
-Hallelujah", laughed loudly and then said "Yes.
+After the drugs had begun to flow, he said, "Whoa.
+Hallelujah", laughed loudly, and said, "Yes.
 Thank you."